XGovFormBuilder/digital-form-builder/.github/CONTRIBUTING.md

 - Tests
   - We have a suite of automated tests.
 Aim to add automated tests.
 However, you may also provide instructions for manual testing
+  - Tests are important since several departments use this code in production.
+Automated tests help ensure that changes do not break existing functionality for another department
 - An example JSON form to demonstrate your changes
 - Screenshots or videos of the change
 - Documentation